example42/puppet-firewall/README.md

           destination_v6  => '2001:470:27:37e::2/64',
           port            => '80',
           protocol        => 'tcp',
-          enable_v6       => true,
         }

 ## Dependencies

-This is a meta-module that needs dependencies according to the firewall tools modules you use (currently only Example42's iptablles module is supported).
+This is a meta-module that needs dependencies according to the firewall tools modules you use (currently only Example42's iptables module is supported).
 It requires Example42's Puppi and Iptables modules.

 ## Status of the module